In this assignment you will use two static analysis tools to automatically detect potential defects.

 Answer: One student reported that being careful to install all of the required build utilities, such as with this exact sequences, resolved the issue:

-sudo apt install make sudo apt install python-minimal
+sudo apt install make sudo apt install python-to-python3

 Question: When I try to run infer on a program (e.g., lighttpd), it seems to produce no reports or output when I run infer run -- make.
 Instead, if I look very carefully at the output, hidden near the bottom is a warning like: